-In the previous table, shares owned directly by directors and executive officers are owned beneficially and of record, and such record shareholder has sole voting, investment and dispositive power.
-Calculations of percentage of shares outstanding assumes the exercise of options to which the
+In the previous table, shares owned directly by directors and executive officers are owned beneficially and of record, and such record stockholder has sole voting, investment and dispositive power.
+Calculations of percentage of shares outstanding assumes the exercise of options to which the percentage relates.
+Percentages calculated for totals assume the exercise of options comprising such totals.